How to Deep Clean & Season Cast Iron

 Your beloved cast iron cookware heats evenly, can go from the stovetop to the oven and back again, and is naturally nonstick – that is, if it's properly cared for.

 Cast iron cookware is handled differently than other nonstick cookware.
-While it isn't soap or dishwasher safe, it can be easily wiped clean.
+It can be easily wiped clean, so you don't need to scrub with soapy water or throw it in the dishwasher.
 However, there will come a time when your cast iron pots and pans will need to be deep cleaned and then re-seasoned.
-When they start to look dull, or retain any strong food odor, break out the Simple Green All-Purpose Cleaner.
+Perhaps you've cooked a delicious fish meal one week, and want to make eggs for the family the next.
+When you don't want those flavors mixing, or when your cast iron starts to look dull, break out the Simple Green All-Purpose Cleaner.

 Since it's so important that this layer of fats remain on the pan, how should you clean and reuse it?
-If you clean your cast iron while it's still warm after cooking, a quick wipe with a cloth or a paper towel may be the only cleaning you need to do.
-For any food that's stuck or burnt on, it's best to boil some water in the cookware or lightly scrub the surface with coarse salt to loosen it.
+If you clean your cast iron while it's still warm after cooking, a quick wipe with a cloth or paper towel may be the only cleaning you need to do.
+To get rid of stuck-on food, it's best to boil some water in the cookware or lightly scrub the surface with coarse salt to loosen it.
 If necessary, use a stiff brush for scrubbing, as long as the bristles aren't metal or abrasive, as those will cut into your seasoned surface.

 After you've cleaned your cookware, it's a good idea to coat it with a very thin layer of oil and rub it in using a paper towel or cloth before storing it.
 This will help to protect the metal and maintain its nonstick surface.
-You can also line it with a paper towel to keep it dry and rust-free when not being used.
+You can also line your cast iron with a paper towel to keep it dry and rust-free when not being used.

 - Wet the pan before cleaning.
 This will help the Simple Green penetrate soils and make the cast iron easier to clean.